If you want to stay in The Philippines permanently, there are six main ways to do it.

 Employ 10 Filipinos (SVEG Visa)

 The Special Visa for Employment Generation (SVEG) is for foreign nationals who will create jobs for Filipinos in a lawful and sustainable industry.
 This visa was created to generate meaningful full-time employment in The Philippines.
-As such, maids and house workers are specifically excluded from meeting this criteria.
+As such, maids and house workers are specifically excluded from meeting this criterion.

 The SVEG also has a whole host of reporting requirements to prevent visa fraud.
 This visa is only recommended for foreigners who have done their homework and can confidently sustain 12-15 full-time Filipino employees.